Meeting Room Policy & Reservations

 6. Children's and youth groups may use the room provided they are supervised by an appropriate number of adults.
 The librarian-in-charge at the time of the function shall be sole arbiter of the "appropriate number of adults" to supervise.
 If the librarian-in-charge determines there are too few adults, the group will be asked to cancel the meeting.

 7. Meeting room space must be solely for the purpose pronounced or intended.
 Neither the name nor the address of the library may be used as the official address or headquarters of any organization.
+In addition, applicants may not use, advertise or publish the name of the Library as their place of business or otherwise imply Library sponsorship of their business or activities.

 8. No refreshments of any kind may be served or provided.